 What to Expect on Your Visit to SUMMIT One Vanderbilt

 Hours of Operation: Hours of operation vary by day of the week and the season.
-As of May 2022, SUMMIT One Vanderbilt is generally open every day except Tuesday.
+As of May 2023, SUMMIT One Vanderbilt is generally open every day.
 Hours of operation range from 9 am to midnight, but this also varies by day of the week.
 The best thing to do is to get updated hours on the official website.
 To do this, visit the Tickets page, select your ticket type, and this takes you to the calendar with the daily schedule.